nhmvienna/AutDeNovo/README.md

 -   **OutputFolder**: The full path to the output folder where are the processed data and output should be stored, e.g. _/media/inter/GarraDenovo_
 -   **Fwd**: The full path to the raw foward-oriented Illumina read-file in gzipped FASTQ-format, e.g. _/media/inter/rawreads/Garra_1.fq.gz_
 -   **Rev**: The full path to the corresponding raw reverse-oriented Illumina read-file in gzipped FASTQ-format, e.g. _/media/inter/rawreads/Garra_2.fq.gz_

+In addition, you can optionally also provide the name of the BUSCO database, which should be used for BUSCO analyses during the quality control steps to evaluate the quality and the completeness of the denovo assembly.

+-   **BUSCOdb**: The name of the BUSCO database to be used for the QC analyses, a complete list can be found [here](https://busco.ezlab.org/busco_v4_data.html) and [here](https://busco.ezlab.org/list_of_lineages.html).
+By default, the database `vertebrata_odb10` is used.

+## Command

+The pipeline is a simple shell script that executes a series of sub-shells that